NordicTrack RW900 Rower Review – 2023

 NordicTrack offers a 10-year warranty for the frame, a 2-year warranty for parts, and a 1-year warranty for labor on the RW900 Rower.

-NordicTrack RW900 Rower Review Star Rating
+NordicTrack RW900 Rower Review 2024

 Bottom Line Review: NordicTrack RW900 Rower

 We’re impressed with its solid design and large 22” touch screen.
-The touch screen swivels and tilts so it can be used on and off the rower for a well-rounded training experience.
+The touch screen pivots and tilts so it can be used on and off the rower for a well-rounded training experience.
 The screen is also iFit enabled with access to thousands of classes led by knowledgeable, engaging instructors for guidance during your workouts.
 We definitely recommend subscribing to iFit in order to get the most out of this rower.

 The RW900 can be stored upright as it doesn’t fold.
 There are wheels on the front so it can be moved as well.
 It also sits up pretty high off the ground so it’s pretty easy to get on and off of.
 We did notice the belt loses a little bit of tension at the finish and recovery, so it might not be best for advanced and strong rowers.
 It also only has a 250 lb weight capacity so it isn’t best for larger users.